Millbrae in San Mateo County, California — The American West (Pacific Coastal)

 Erected 1976 by San Andreas Lake Chapter-DAR, San Francisco Water Department and The City of Millbrae.
 (Marker Number 27.)

-Marker series.
-This marker is included in the Daughters of the American Revolution, and the Gaspar de Portolá Expedition marker series.
+Topics and series.
+This historical marker is listed in this topic list: Exploration.
+In addition, California Historical Landmarks, the Daughters of the American Revolution, and the Gaspar de Portolá Expedition series lists.

 Location.
+37° 35.337′ N, 122° 24.788′ W. Marker is in Millbrae, California, in San Mateo County.
+Marker is at the intersection of Hillcrest Boulevard and San Andreas Valley Road, on the right when traveling west on Hillcrest Boulevard.
+Marker is located at the trailhead of the San Andreas Lake Trail.
 Touch for map.
-Marker is located at the trailhead of the San Andreas Lake Trail.
 Marker is in this post office area: Millbrae CA 94030, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 The San Andreas Fault (approx. 0.6 miles away); Kohl Mansion (approx. 1.7 miles away); Tanforan Assembly Center Commemorative Garden (approx. 3.2 miles away); Seabiscuit (approx. 3.2 miles away); First Shipboard Landing (approx. 3.3 miles away); Tanforan Racetrack Japanese Assembly Center (approx. 3.3 miles away); Anza Expedition Camp (approx. 3.7 miles away); Burlingame Railroad Station (approx. 3.8 miles away).